 A Package Management System( PMS):

-PMS is an automated software tool that automated the process of Installing, upgrades, configuring, and removing computer programs.
+PMS is an automated software tool that automated the process of installing, upgrading, configuring, and removing computer programs.

 Many additional software packages are accessible from the built-in Ubuntu Software (previously Ubuntu Software Center) as well as any other APT-based package management tools.